Get

 Kittens are notorious for the amount of energy they have.
 When you bring a new kitten home, they’ll rush around the house, play with toys, and even hide under things.
 Cat tunnels are a great way to help them burn off that extra energy.
 Your kitten can rush through the tunnel and take toys inside.
 Tunnels are even a great way for you to play with your cat.

-As cats age, they play a bit less.
-However, they still need exercise.
+As cats age, they might play a bit less.
+However, they still need daily exercise.
 For cats that aren’t big on playing anymore, introducing a cat tunnel could be the answer.
 If it’s something new to them, they’ll instantly want to check it out.
 You can interact and play with your cat while they reap the benefits of great exercise.

 2. Cats Like Personal Space